Jerimyp1996/Jerimyp1996.github.io/_posts/2018-12-20-weekly-reflection.md

 ## Describe your program

--   What country did you design for? _then delete this instruction_
--   What grade do you expect? _then delete this instruction_

 I designed a Flag for the United Kingdom.
 I made the United Kingdom flag pretty geometrically accurate and eye pleasing.
 Therefore, I think that I deserve at least a practitioner for my effort on the Flag and the scaling part.
 Although the scaling part does work, two triangles are always out of place.
 This was obviusly not intended but I think that because the other shapes work(and because of my attempt at this), I should get at least a practitioner for this Flag project.

 ## Current output

 * * *
 ![final-flagUK](/images/final-flagUK.png)